Ran-Mewo/hoyolab-auto-sign-safe/README.md

 ## Setup
 1. Go to [Google Apps Script](https://script.google.com/home/start) and create a new project with your custom name.
-2. Select the editor and paste the code( [Discord version](https://github.com/canaria3406/hoyolab-auto-sign/blob/main/src/main-discord.gs) / [Telegram version](https://github.com/canaria3406/hoyolab-auto-sign/blob/main/src/main-telegram.gs) ).
+2. Select the editor and paste the code( [Discord version](https://github.com/Ran-Mewo/hoyolab-auto-sign-safe/blob/main/src/main-discord.gs) / [Telegram version](https://github.com/Ran-Mewo/hoyolab-auto-sign-safe/blob/main/src/main-telegram.gs) ).
 Refer to the instructions below to configure the config file and save it.
-3. Select "main" and click the "Run" button at the top.
+3. Select "checkIn" and click the "Run" button at the top.
    Grant the necessary permissions and confirm that the configuration is correct (Execution started > completed).
 4. Click the trigger button on the left side and add a new trigger.
    Select the function to run: main
    Select the event source: Time-driven
    Select the type of time based trigger: Day timer
-   Select the time of day: recommended to choose any off-peak time between 0900 to 1500.
+   Select the time of day: It's recommended to select **10AM to 11AM** but any time between 10PM (previous day) to 11AM (current day) works.

 ## Configuration